1 Language Models: What and Why

 In practice, the two most common ways to implement language models are either via statistics (counting word frequencies) or with the aid of neural networks.
 For both the general structure stays the same, just like we explained in Section 1.1: the language model is trained on some corpus and, once trained, it can be used as a function to measure how likely a given word sequence is or to predict the next word in a sequence.

 Figure 1.3 shows the main types of language models, namely statistical and neural language models, with subclassifications.
-These are discussed in Sections 1.2 and 1.3.
-Also, Chapters 02 and 03 will provide a thorough analysis of these models.
+These are discussed in sections 1.2.1 and 1.2.2.
+Also, Chapter 2 and ?sec-ch-neural-language-models-and-self-supervision will provide a thorough analysis of these models.

 Let’s now explore the characteristics of statistical and neural language models.